 The project has 3 parts:

-1. To find out how many young people in the UK are admitted far away from home (that is to an adolescent unit further than 50 miles from their home or to a different NHS region) or to adult wards.
+1. To find out how many young people in England are admitted far away from home (that is to a general adolescent unit further than 50 miles from their home or to a different NHS region) or to adult wards.
 Over a 12 month period, we will ask doctors (psychiatrists working with young people aged under 18) to complete questionnaires about how many young people are admitted to different types of inpatient care, how long they spent there, and how they got on.

 What the benefits will be?